 'La Dent de Crolles et son Réseau Souterrain' edited by Baudouin Lismonde

 Published in 1997 by the Comité Départemental de Spéléologie de l’Isère, this is the nearest to being a definitive reference work on the system.
 It is over 300 pages and includes chapters on, amongst other topics, the area, the geology, and the history of exploration.
-It also includes a survey in eight sections, and descriptions of a number of caving routes in the system.
-It is a must for anyone wanting to visit the system.
+It also includes a survey in eight sections, and descriptions of a number of caving routes in the system, and is a must have for anyone wanting to visit the system.
 It is available to buy for 34€, but CDS de l’Isère have also generously made a PDF copy available on the web.
 I have added a PDF meta tag table of contents to this to make it easier to navigate, and that version is available for downloading here (22 MB).
 Major explorations that have been made since the book was published include the four newer entrances: Puits des Cartusiens, Gouffre Bob Vouay, Gouffre des Quanta, and Gouffre de la Pulpite Irréversible, Maxi Méga Marmotte, le Nid de Choucas, la Grotte des Excités, l'Entrée des Artistes, le Balcon, Gouffre du Coeur, and Grotte Bis du Guiers Mort.
 Full published details of these entrances are available on bone fide request.